-Taryn Fiebig was a Helpmann Award-winning soprano and considered one of Australia most popular and versatile artists.
-Taryn's association with Pinchgut Opera began in 2009 as Sicle in Ormindo.
-Following this, The Priestess of Bacchus (Anacréon), The Statue (Pigmalion) and Erighetta (Erighetta e Don Chilone) in 2017's triple bill - Rameau: Anacréon & Pigmalion and the role of Selinde in Vivaldi's Farnace in 2019.
-Taryn took lead roles during the 2020 pandemic year for Pinchgut in the short film series, Seconda Prattica and the 60-minute opera film A Delicate Fire, which featured music by Barbara Strozzi.
+Helpmann Award-winning soprano Taryn Fiebig was considered one of Australia’s most popular and versatile artists.
+Her association with Pinchgut Opera began in 2009 as Sicle in Ormindo; this was followed by three roles in 2017’s triple bill Rameau: Anacréon & Pigmalion (The Priestess of Bacchus in Anacréon, The Statue in Pigmalion and Erighetta in Erighetta e Don Chilone) and the role of Selinde in Vivaldi's Farnace in 2019.
+Taryn took lead roles for Pinchgut during the 2020 pandemic year in the short film series Seconda Prattica and in the 60-minute opera film A Delicate Fire, which featured music by Barbara Strozzi.

 A musical theatre highlight for Taryn was over 200 performances opposite Richard Grant as Eliza Dolittle in Opera Australia’s National Tour of My Fair Lady.

-Taryn's other memorable performances were, Michal (Saul) for the Adelaide Festival; and the title role in The Merry Widow for West Australian Opera; in concert, she was soloist with Sydney Philharmonia, Auckland Philharmonia and the Opera Australia Orchestra.
+Taryn's other memorable performances included Michal (Saul) for the Adelaide Festival and the title role in The Merry Widow for West Australian Opera.
+In concert, she appeared as soloist with Sydney Philharmonia Choirs, Auckland Philharmonia and the Opera Australia Orchestra.

 Taryn performed with all the major Australian opera companies, the Australian Chamber Orchestra, Australian Brandenburg Ensemble and the Sydney, West Australian, Adelaide and Queensland Symphony Orchestras.

-Internationally, she sang for the Edinburgh Festival (as Lucy Joy in Opera Australia’s production of Bliss), in America for the LA Ear Unit and in the UK with the English Chamber Orchestra and for BBC Radio.
+Internationally, she appeared at the Edinburgh Festival (as Lucy Joy in Opera Australia’s production of Bliss), in America for the LA Ear Unit and in the UK with the English Chamber Orchestra and for BBC Radio.